balikasg/topicModelling/README.md

 In case you use the model, please cite our paper:
 ```
 @InProceedings{balikas2016sigir,
-  author    = {Georgios Balikas and Massih{-}Reza Amini and    Marianne Clausel},
+  author    = {Georgios Balikas and Massih-Reza Amini and Marianne Clausel},
   title     = {On a Topic Model for Sentences},
   booktitle = {Proceedings of the 39th International {ACM} {SIGIR} conference on Research and Development in Information Retrieval, {SIGIR} 2016, Pisa, Italy, July 17-21, 2016},
   pages     = {921--924},
   year      = {2016}}
 ```